NinjaRMM/ninjarmm_screening/README.txt

 ### Step2

-There is a step2 executable that only runs on Windows due to the Win32 dependency.
+There is a `step2` executable that only runs on Windows due to the Win32 dependency.
 I made a few changes regarding style and resource management that are described in comments.

 ### Step3

-There is a step3 executable that runs on both Windows and Linux compiled with the CodeChallenge.cpp source code.
+There is a `step3` executable that runs on both Windows and Linux compiled with the CodeChallenge.cpp source code.
 I solved the problem using variadic templates but allowing only one parameter as an int reference and assigning the total to it.
-I thought about using std::is_same to make sure that the function would only work with an int and not a variation of int but I preferred to only change the section marked as editable and not include the <type_tratis> header.
+I thought about using std::is_same to make sure that the function would only work with an int and not a variation of int but I preferred to only change the section marked as editable and not include the <type_traits> header.